Simon-Xu-Lan/MIT-MicroMaster/Pobability/README.md

         - For example, whether my coin results in heads and whether it will be snowing on New Year's Day are two events that should be modeled as independent.
 #### 4. Exercise: Independence of two events - I

 - We have a peculiar coin.
 When tossed twice, the first toss results in Heads with probability .
 However, the second toss always yields the same result as the first toss.
 Thus, the only possible outcomes for a sequence of 2 tosses are  and , and both have equal probabilities.
-Are the two events $A = {Heads in the first toss\right}$  and $B = \{Heads in the second toss\}$ independent?
+Are the two events $A = {Heads in the first toss}$  and $B = \{Heads in the second toss\}$ independent?
 - Solution:
   - Intuitively, the occurrence of event  gives us information on whether event  will occur, and therefore the two events are dependent.
   - Mathematically, $P(A) = P(B) = P(A \cap B) = {1 \over 2}$, so taht $P(A \cap B) \neq P(A)P(B)$